LinqLover/symbolic-execution-survey/report/report.md

 ### Path Pruning and Merging

 *Path pruning* or *path subsumption* strategies detect identical execution paths and eliminate duplicates\ [@baldoni2018survey, sec.
 5.4; @yang2019advances, sec.
 4.2].
-By storing pre- and postconditions, they can also detect *equivalent* execution paths that differ only in side effects or values that are irrelevant to the remaining control flow.
+By storing pre- and postconditions, they can also detect *equivalent* execution paths that differ only in side effects or values irrelevant to the remaining control flow.

 *Path merging* strategies avoid path multiplicities by combining similar execution paths [@kuznetsov2012efficient; @avgerinos2014enhancing; @baldoni2018survey, sec.
 5.6; @yang2019advances, sec.
 4.3].
 The state of merged execution paths contains conditional constraints and conditional expressions in the symbolic store.